EU student informationOur commitment to internationalism remains unchanged

 2021-22 Academic Year

-On the 23 June, the government announced that any student starting at university in England in 2021/22 would no longer be eligible for Home fees status or access to the Student Loans.
+On the 23 June, the government announced that any new student starting at university in England in 2021/22 would no longer be eligible for Home fees status or access to the Student Loans.
+This will mean that you may be charged a higher fee rate but also be able to access specific scholarships.

 The UK will continue to participate fully in Erasmus+ until the end of the current programme.
 This means that EU students are able to study or work in the UK as part of the current Erasmus+ programme up until the end of 2021-22 academic year.
 This is subject to the individual arrangements at each sending university.
 From 1 January 2021, EU students may be subject to new immigration or visa requirements.
 The UK and the EU are currently negotiating the UK’s access to the next Erasmus+ programme, which is due to start in 2021.